 - Quick Release – You release the valve immediately when the timer goes off.

-Also, use a wooden spoon to avoid burning yourself when the steam is released.
+You can use a wooden spoon to turn the valve to avoid burning yourself when the steam is released.

 A secret tip you may not initially know about your Instant Pot is the lid holder.